muratk3n/thirdwave/en/README.md

 ---

-😆 😆 😆 Yes said that didn't I?
+😆 😆 I said that didn't I?
 C'mon man, what's funnier than calling the Pope himself a paisan..?
 I was joking...
 Of course he is Argentinian by the culture code approach.